In Brief

 Metochous ("partakers") — means association or participation, not internal transformation.
 Judas was a partaker of the meal with Jesus but was never born again.
 Israel partook of the Mosaic covenant without being saved.
 You can walk among the elect without being elected.

-Notice what you were doing while you read those three Greek words.
-You were scanning for the one that would let you off the hook — the one definition that would prove these people were really saved and really lost it, because that would mean the system you've built your assurance on is still standing.
-Your eyes moved faster over the refutations.
-You slowed down at every phrase that sounded like it might support the Arminian reading.
-That reflex — the desperate search for an escape clause in a passage about the impossibility of escape — is your flesh protecting its autonomy.
-And the fact that you can feel it happening right now is the first evidence that something deeper than exegesis is at work in you.
+If you caught yourself scanning those three Greek words for the one that would let you off the hook — the one definition that would prove these people were really saved and really lost it, because that would mean the system you've built your assurance on is still standing — then name the reflex.
+The desperate search for an escape clause in a passage about the impossibility of escape is your flesh protecting its autonomy.
+And the fact that you can feel it happening is the first evidence that something deeper than exegesis is at work in you.

 The Devastating Problem for Arminianism